 Popiel has lectured and performed throughout the United States, Canada, Europe, China, Singapore, and Japan.
 He has several highly acclaimed performance and production credits for CDs on the Klavier, Naxos, Ecstatic, Summit, and Mark Custom labels.
 His latest recording project "Freedom From Fear," released in 2020, features recordings of works by Aaron Perrine, David Maslanka, and Kevin Walczyk.

-Under Popiel's leadership, the University of Kansas Wind Ensemble has performed at Carnegie Hall in 2013, for President Obama in 2015, at the Kansas Music Educators Association (2012 and 2015), the national convention of the College Band Directors National Association in 2017, the John F. Kennedy Center for the Performing Arts in 2018, and The American Bandmasters Association in 2021.
-The band's recent performances have been acclaimed by The New York Times, Gramophone, Feast of Music, Fanfare, and the American Record Guide.
+Under Popiel's leadership, the University of Kansas Wind Ensemble has performed at Carnegie Hall in 2013, for President Obama in 2015, at the Kansas Music Educators Association (2012, 2015, & 2021), the national convention of the College Band Directors National Association in 2017, and the John F. Kennedy Center for the Performing Arts in 2018.

 Popiel is a contributing author to several volumes of the renowned series, Teaching Music through Performance in Band, as well as the journal Alta Musica.
-He is also the editor-in-chief of Mitteilungsblatt, the quarterly newsletter of IGEB - The Society for the Research and Promotion of Wind Music.
-His recent lectures on wind band literature include Austria, Germany, Canada, Portugal, and Singapore.
+He is also the editor-in-chief of The Wind Music Research Quarterly, the newsletter of IGEB - The Society for the Research and Promotion of Wind Music.
+His recent lectures on wind band literature include Austria, Germany, Canada, Portugal, China, and Singapore.

 A proponent of distinctive new music, Popiel has commissioned and premiered numerous new works for winds, including pieces by composers Joel Puckett, Mohammed Fairouz, Michael Torke, Kevin Walczyk, James Barnes, David Dzubay, Joni Greene, Aaron Perrine, and others.
 In 2013, Popiel was elected to the membership of the prestigious American Bandmasters Association, and the National Academy of Recording Arts and Sciences, known for the Grammy Awards.